designhawk/astro-micro-portfolio/src/content/projects/Futurense/index.md

 ## Context

-Futurense is a cutting-edge talent transformation platform that leverages AI to help organizations upskill and reskill their workforce.
-As the company expanded its services and client base, there was a growing need for a digital platform that could effectively communicate their innovative approach to talent development and attract potential clients from various industries.
+Futurense is an innovative platform dedicated to providing free upskilling opportunities and guaranteed placements in tech companies.
+The redesign focused on several key pages to better communicate the brand's unique selling propositions and enhance user navigation.

 > Futurense is revolutionizing the way organizations approach talent development, using AI to create personalized learning experiences at scale.

-The website redesign project aimed to create a digital experience that not only showcased Futurense's advanced technology but also clearly communicated the benefits and impact of their platform to potential clients.
+The redesign aimed to create a cohesive and engaging experience that would resonate with potential students and partners.

 <figure>
   <img src="https://i.ytimg.com/vi/jw99IFALq_4/maxresdefault.jpg">